-WPA and WPA2 come in two flavors: Personal and Enterprise.
-WPA Personal, designed for home networks, uses a single passphrase shared among all users; WPA Enterprise requires a network server that handles logins, and provides a unique encryption key to each user on the network automatically without the user seeing the key.
+WPA and WPA2 also come in two flavors based on the kind of network you're running: Personal and Enterprise.
+WPA/WPA2 Personal, designed for home networks, uses a single passphrase shared among all users; WPA/WPA2 Enterprise requires a network server that handles logins, and provides a unique encryption key to each user on the network automatically without the user seeing the key.